AsiyaAli23/motivational_cli/README.md

 ## 🛠️ How to Use

 ### Prerequisites
-To use the Motivational CLI tool, you need the following:
+To use the Motivational CLI Tool By Siya, you need the following:

 - **Node.js**: Make sure Node.js is installed on your machine.
 If not, download it from [here](https://nodejs.org/).